RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 - Software Timers
     - Upper bound for number of timers only given by available resources
     - APIs to set and abort timers
+        - Functions for setting timers with both absolute time and relative time
     - Support for periodic timers (support via explicit calls to some `timer_reset()` like in Contiki is fine)
     - Long term low resolution software timers that play well with power management